cs4804-24c/final/README.md

     - We can use Bulma CSS to style the applicaton; very quick and easy to implement.
     - Have a user registration/login that will allow us to keep track of experiment results for the current user.
 The master csv file we update periodically throughout the second week can reflect each username and the corresponding experiment results.
     - Use Firebase for a relatively easy persistent database instead of having a server.
-    - Goal should be to get app done by Friday night 2/9 or Saturday 2/10.

 Experiment:
     - Icon Array experiment: